LionsPhil/prometheus-enviro-sensors/README.md

 - Log to rrdtool as well, for more suitable long-term storage with downsampling.
 - Have a different display script that only shows Prometheus alerts on the tiny panel.
 For example, have an alert suggest an image and a priority as labels, and if there are any, show the highest one and the metric value, else keep the screen backlight off.

+Nope:

+- Allow using the CPU temperature compensation logic that's in the examples for the BME280, for setups that have the board mounted directly over it.
+- For that matter, implement `vcgencmd measure_temp` as an optional sensor, so it can be compensated for Prometheus-side with a computed metric if desired.
+   - Both of these exist as an unapplied `cputemp-compensation.patch`...because they add a ton of complexity for a not-very-in-scope metric (this is not a system monitor) and a compensation approach that doesn't work great in practice IME.
+I prefer the hardware solution of a short GPIO ribbon cable to move the breakout aside from the board; the SCD4X also supports a linear offset which seems suitable for the breakout's own heating.

 ## Thanks